openhab/openhab-addons/bundles/org.openhab.binding.networkupstools/README.md

 Some NUT variables are static in nature and are not suited for a channel.
 Some of these could change, like of firmware version.
 Therefore these properties are updated with a 1 hour frequency.
-The following NUT variables are are read and added to the thing as properties:
+The following NUT variables are read and added to the thing as properties:

 | Property         | Description
 |------------------|----------------------------------------